majidmusyaffa/stockbit-etl/README.md

 - Extract

 Data is extracted from Stockbit internal API where the access token needs to be copied manually everyday to the ```credentials.json``` before running the pipeline.
 The API will return daily market summary of a selected stock where the date range can be changed based on requirement, the result will be transformed into pandas dataframe.
+There is two types of extraction: full load & incremental load, if the table is empty, full load will be used, if the table is not empty and the latest date in the data is not the latest business date, incremental load will be used.

 - Transform